-There’s lots more ideas for play activities and songs on Words for Life (External link) or Mudiad Meithrin (External link).
+There’s lots more ideas for play activities and songs on Words for Life (External link), Mudiad Meithrin (External link) or Playful Childhoods (External link).
 The Education Begins at Home Facebook page (External link) also has ideas for things to do at home.

 Help with words and numbers for children aged 0 to 4

 Start using words and numbers with your child when they’re born.
 Building simple, fun activities into your daily routine will help them develop.

 It doesn’t have to take long.
 Just 10 minutes reading every day will give them the best start in life.

 Sing, read, and repeat.

 Put books where they can be reached.